vpetrigo/sntpc/README.md

 As you can see, you may implement everything as synchronous, `sntpc` synchronous interface handles `async`-like stuff internally.

+That approach also allows to avoid issues with [`maybe_async`](https://docs.rs/maybe-async/latest/maybe_async/) when the sync/async feature violates Cargo requirements:
+> That is, enabling a feature should not disable functionality, and it should usually be safe to enable any combination
+> of features.

+Small overhead introduced by creating an executor should be negligible.

 # Contribution

 --------------